dimkasta/F3-UAM/README.md

 ```

 ###User changes password
 * User clicks the change my password link.
-A route shows him the form.
+A route shows the form.
 * The server receives the change password POST in a route that implements requestChangePassword('87654321').
-A new verification token is created and the new pass is hased and stored in newvalue.
+A new verification token is created and the new pass is hashed and stored.
 An email is sent to the user with a verification link.

 ```PHP
 $test11 = \WebUAM::requestChangePassword('123456');